Columbia brain institute co-director and Nobel laureate steps down over Epstein ties

 In a separate statement, Columbia said it was grateful for Axel's contributions and leadership and added that he had not broken university policy or any criminal laws.

-"However, Dr. Axel made clear that in light of this past association, and the continued fallout from the release of DOJ files, he felt it appropriate to relinquish his position as co-director," the university said, adding that it agrees with his decision to step down.
+"However, Dr. Axel made clear that in light of this past association, and the continued fallout from the release of DOJ files, he felt it appropriate to relinquish his position as co-director," the university said, adding that it agrees with his decision.

-Additionally, Axel, who has been a professor at Columbia for more than 50 years, is stepping down as an investigator at the Howard Hughes Medical Institute, which will now fund other members to complete his work there.
+In addition, Axel, who has been a professor at Columbia for more than 50 years, is stepping down as an investigator at the Howard Hughes Medical Institute, which will fund other members to complete his work there.

-Epstein was accused in a 2019 indictment of sex trafficking minors.
-He was found dead by apparent suicide in a New York federal jail in August 2019.
+Epstein was accused in a 2019 indictment of sex-trafficking minors.
+He was found dead by apparent suicide in a federal jail in New York in August 2019.

 ×